autolab/Autolab/docs/installation/tango.md

             aws_access_key_id = MYAMAZONTESTKEY12345
             aws_secret_access_key = myawssecretaccesskey12345

-    Tango uses the [Boto](http://boto.cloudhackers.com/en/latest/) Python package to interface with Amazon Web Services
+    Tango uses the <a href="http://boto.cloudhackers.com/en/latest/" target="_blank">Boto</a> Python package to interface with Amazon Web Services

 4. In the AWS EC2 console, create an Ubuntu 14.04+ EC2 instance and save the `.pem` file in a safe location.

 5. Copy the directory and contents of `autodriver/` in the Tango repo into the EC2 VM.
-For more help connecting to the EC2 instance follow [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSCP)
+For more help connecting to the EC2 instance follow <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html#AccessingInstancesLinuxSCP" target="_blank">this guide</a>.

         :::bash
         chmod 400 /path/my-key-pair.pem